HeyThatsViv/Predicting-Depression/README.md

 The data for this project is from the Centers for Disease Control and Prevention National health and Nutrition Examination Survey.
 This data includes a vast array of health data done on a sample of the American population each year and is released every two years.
 The data can be found at this website: https://wwwn.cdc.gov/nchs/nhanes/default.aspx.

-For this project, data was taken from the years between 2005 and 2018 and comprised of 36259 entries total.
+For this project, data was taken from the years between 2005 and 2018 and comprised of 36259 entries total of U.S. adults.
 Only data that was consistent across years was used and there was effort to only include data that would be reasonably found in a patient's medical file.
 Using as little data as possible while still being able to have accurate predictions is desirable as it would catch more people who may not have a very deep medical history and also puts less burden on providers to have to capture so much information.

 ## Approach

 The target was calculated using the PHQ-9 depression screening tool that was asked of all participants in the NHANES data.
 A study showed that this screening tool has a specificity and sensitivity of 88% for major depression at a threshold score of 10 or more.[5]
 People were divided into “depressed” and “not depressed” categories based on the score for their answers in the screening tool with a score of 10 or more being “depressed”.

 The approach for this project was to create many different model types to see what performs the best and to compare and contrast the different types of models.
 The modeling effort was done starting with simpler models and moving to more complex models.
 The OSEMiN process is the overarching structure of this project.

 ## Methods